hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 You will again be asked if you want to copy the state file.
 Type `yes` and the state will be uploaded to your Private Terraform Enterprise installation.

 ---

+## About the Private Terraform Enterprise AMI

+This section contains information about the Terraform Enterprise AMI.

+### Operating System

+The Private Terraform Enterprise AMI is based on the latest release of Ubuntu 16.04 with all security patches applied.

+### Network Ports

+The Private Terraform Enterprise AMI requires that port :8080 be accessible.
+This is where all traffic from the ELB is routed.
+Many other internal Private Terraform Enterprise services listen on the host, but they do not require external traffic.
+The AWS security group for the instance as well as software firewall rules within the runtime enforce this.

+### `ulimits`

+The necessary limits on open file descriptors are raised within `/etc/security/limits.d/nofile.conf` on the machine image.

+### Critical Services

+The Private Terraform Enterprise AMI contains dozens of services that are required for proper operation of Terraform Enterprise.
+These services are all configured to launch on boot.
+Application-level services are managed via Nomad and system-level automation is managed via `systemd`.

+---

+## AMI IDs

+For the most up-to-date list of AMI IDs please view the [list maintained on our GitHub repo](https://github.com/hashicorp/terraform-enterprise-modules/blob/master/docs/ami-ids.md).

+---

+## Additional Configuration Info

+ * [`base-vpc`](https://github.com/hashicorp/terraform-enterprise-modules/blob/master/aws-extra/base-vpc) - Configuration for creating a basic VPC and subnets that meet [the documented requirements for Private Terraform Enterprise installation](/docs/enterprise/private/install-ami.html#preflight).
+ * [`minimum-viable-iam`](https://github.com/hashicorp/terraform-enterprise-modules/blob/master/aws-extra/minimum-viable-iam) - Configuration for creating an AWS user with a minimum access policy required to perform a Terraform Enterprise installation.
+Please note using the `AdministratorAccess` policy is recommended.
+This access is only required for the initial deployment.

+---

 ## Network Access